 - Can provide aggregated proposals to include broadcast, on-line mobile platforms and special events

 - Develops and implements strategies for cultivating new corporate support revenue as well as maintaining existing clients

 - Develops and implements client follow up activity, including contract oversight, credit scheduling and spot fulfillment

 - Creates, reviews and submits worksheets and agreements to assure timely and accurate spot placement as reflected in agreed upon contract

 - Oversees and schedules production resources for spot creation, if required

-- Creates and submits corporate support information for the KPTS website
+- Creates and submits corporate support information for the PBS Kansas website

-- Creates presentation pieces relative to specific programs and clients
+- Creates presentation pieces relative to specific programs and sponsors

-- Understands, interprets and adheres to the underwriting regulations relative to the FCC, PBS and KPTS in regards to creating messages for corporate supporters
+- Understands, interprets and adheres to underwriting regulations relative to the FCC, PBS and PBS Kansas in regard to creating messages for corporate supporters

-- Will research and develop a "leads list" prepare proposals for presentations
+- Will research and develop a "leads list" and prepare proposals for presentations

-- Will prepare and maintains appropriate files and reports as required by KPTS/PBS
+- Will prepare and maintain appropriate files and reports as required by PBS Kansas /PBS

-- Understands and adheres to KPTS policies and procedures
+- Understands and adheres to PBS Kansas policies and procedures

-- Attends required station meetings and functions and serves on committees as assigned
+- Attends required station meetings and functions and serves on staff committees as assigned

 - May be assigned other responsibilities and duties

-- A minimum 1 year of sales experience
+- A minimum of 2 years of media sales experience (or comparable)

 - Knowledge of all facets of digital sales and marketing

 - Proven track record of new business development skills

 - Excellent oral and written communication skills as well as computer skills: Microsoft Outlook, Excel, and Word